-This is a work in progress; we're still working out the scoring and RFI algorithms.
-These pages show debugging information.
+This page shows the latest results from Nebula, the data analysis back end for SETI@home and SERENDIP.
+These experiments are in progress; we're still working out the scoring and RFI algorithms.
+These pages show the results of the latest run of the back-end pipeline.
 Probably nothing here is an ET signal.

 View graphs showing the distributions of signals removed by various RFI algorithms.